 Please check the commercial vendors list

-Mageia software runs on most x86 computer systems available as of today, April 2011.
+Each release of Mageia software runs on most i586 and x86_64 computer systems available at the release time.

 You can follow this hardware requirements list: